Richard L. “Rich” Jones

 Passionate about fundraising, compassionate about FAVOR, Mary Harris, a Certified Fundraising Executive (CFRE), brings 22 years of nonprofit skills and experience to work every day as chief “FUNdraiser for FAVOR.
 Her path toward recovery began in 2004 and she considers herself to be grateful, lucky and very thankful!
 Mary Harris sums it up like this “I grew up in an eccentric family where it was Tennessee Williams meets Oscar Wilde via the Jockey Lot.
 I just thought growing up in an alcoholic family was another term for being Southern.
 Today, my life is one of cool reality, heartfelt honesty, get down laughter, real sadness, magnificent friends, less drama but above all great recovery.”
 Proud to be a part of the FAVOR Team, Mary Harris looks forward to growing its fan base.
 And oh, BTW, if you want to see Mary Harris smile, just donate to FAVOR here.
 It’s just that darn easy.
 And FAVOR FUN!

 Michelle has a wide range of experience in the field of human services, and a passion for serving the needs of others.
 In 2014 Michelle earned a Bachelor of Business Administration Degree from Brown Mackie College in Greenville and graduated salutatorian of her class.
 She has been involved in the recovery community since 2006.
 Michelle brings compassion, commitment, and a love for others to this position.
 Her responsibilities include administrative duties, system organization for workflow efficiency, maintenance of the Center’s overall look and aesthetic, assistance with donor relations, and building relationships within the recovery community.
 Michelle is family oriented and loves activities that enrich family life.
-Her natural compassion towards others and personal experience with recovery make Michelle a warm and welcoming face at the front desk of FAVOR.
+Her natural compassion towards others and personal experience with recovery make Michelle a warm and welcoming presence at FAVOR.
 She is excited to be a part of this recovery community helping others, and seeing FAVOR Greenville change the world!